Watermark

 Guest article in the Börsen-Zeitung from 21 June 2024 with Heiner Herkenhoff, CEO of the Association of German Banks.

 “When the forest of traffic signs becomes so dense that we can no longer see the path, we are bound to lose our way.”
 This is BaFin President Mark Branson’s description of the current state of the regulation framework, in which he warns of the need for change.
 And he’s not the only one calling for financial market regulation to be simplified.
-At this year’s German Banking Congress in Berlin recently, Federal Chancellor Olaf Schulz explicitly included the banks when he spoke of the urgent need to reduce bureaucracy.
+At this year’s German Banking Congress in Berlin recently, Federal Chancellor Olaf Scholz explicitly included the banks when he spoke of the urgent need to reduce bureaucracy.
 But where precisely is action needed?

 One thing we all agree on: effective regulation is the basis for a stable financial system.
 However, over the last 15 years, the regulatory framework for banks has become unparalleled in its complexity.
 This complexity is not only due to the consequences of having so many national and European institutions involved in banking regulation and supervision.
 It is also the result of the sheer quantity of regulatory texts.
-In some cases, the outcome has been a confusing mass of detailed rules – what Branson referred to as a forest of traffic signs.
+In some cases, the outcome has been a confusing mass of detailed rules – what Branson referred to as a jungle of road signs.

 A good example is the EU’s macroprudential framework: There are a grand total of five different capital buffers, some of which overlap, making it very difficult to draw clear lines between them.
 The complexity could be reduced simply by merging individual buffers – without lowering existing capital levels and thus having to compromise on financial stability.